adrianwestermeier/OMM_Group825/README.md

 where NAME is the name under which you want to save the meme (must not exist yet!) and PLACE is either "top" or "bottom".
 Send this json to http://localhost:3005/api/createMeme

-TODO: multiple texts with format + describe just by json

 #### alternatively
 Instead of using your own image you can use the name of an extisting meme template (currently one of ['horse','dog','guy']) In this case your json should look like this